 Andrew Vachss is a practicing attorney in New York City.
-He is the author of The Life-Style Violent Juvenile, published by Lexington Books in 1979.
-Though that book is long out-of-print, you can view online the architectural guides for a Secure Treatment Unit; read an excerpt from the book online, and you can now order an electronic copy on CD.
+He is the author of The Life–Style Violent Juvenile, published by Lexington Books in 1979.
+Though that book is long out–of–print, you can view online the architectural guides for a Secure Treatment Unit; read an excerpt from the book online, and find out more information here at the website.
 Mr. Vachss has had extensive experience both in institutions serving delinquent young people and community organizations concerned about child abuse.

 |VACHSS BIO WRITINGS ARTICLES INTERVIEWS FAQ UPDATES|